Sniff a Waterfall: It Will Do You good (Video)

 Its science, folks.

-They should all take a walk in nature and sniff some negative ions.
+Today, as we shout our support of science and decry the corrupt politicians who deny it, we should all take a walk in nature and sniff some negative ions.

 Ions are air molecules that break apart in moving water.
 Negative ones chill out to a negative state.
 Once they reach our bloodstream, they increase oxygen and the mood-upping hormone serotonin, relieving stress, boosting energy and helping to alleviate depression.